Important IL Notes

 The following graph tracks our expected legislation of online poker in Illinois on a state law level.
 It is currently already legal on a Federal level.
 This graph monitors the current rise or fall of expected legalization.

-Senate President John Cullerton and Democrat Senator Terry Link are trying to bring in legislation that will legalize online poker but have been unsuccessful thus far.
+Senate President John Cullerton and Democrat Senator Terry Link are trying to pass legislation that will legalize online poker but have been unsuccessful thus far.
 These attempts were linked with overall gambling expansion in the state.
-According to a report in EGR North America, Cullerton has indicated that he will bring in a standalone online gambling bill.
+On May 31, 2017, the Senate passed a bill (HB 479) by a 42-10 vote to legalize internet poker and casino games.
+This bill then went to the House of Representatives for a potential vote but no vote was taken.
+A lot of progress on this front is anticipated to happen this year.

 Current Gambling Laws in Illinois